Zen West~Empty Field Zendo Ethics Policy

-Zen West and the Empty Field Zendo are practice venues based on Buddhist ethical principles which value compassion, respect, integrity, trust and kindness in all our relationships.
-The group’s leaders and membership are committed to providing a safe environment that is free from physical violence, verbal abuse, sexual harassment, disparaging or discriminatory treatment.
+Zen West~Empty Field Zendo are practice venues based on Buddhist ethical principles that value compassion, respect, integrity, trust, and kindness in all our relationships.
+The group’s leaders and membership are committed to providing a safe environment that is free from physical violence, verbal abuse, sexual harassment, and disparaging or discriminatory treatment.

 The teacher-student relationship is founded on a deep trust and respect that is the mutual responsibility of both parties to honor.
 However, the authority of the teacher carries with it an increased responsibility to avoid situations and actions that could result in harm to the student, the community or the teacher him or herself.
 We recognize that harm may result if a teacher and student become sexually or inappropriately emotionally involved, or if a teacher violates trust, or uses power or position for personal ends.

 The responsibility for maintaining appropriate and clear boundaries always rests with the teacher.
 Zen West/ Empty Field Zendo teacher(s) should respect and protect the personal autonomy of all students, and refrain from any sexual involvement with students.
 Should a teacher feel unable to uphold this standard, he/she will seek guidance and counsel from his/her teacher, a senior teacher in their lineage and/or a senior teacher from the broader community.
 It is recommended that the student involved also seek guidance and support, and not maintain secrecy around his/her concerns because of a sense of obligation to the teacher, or because the exchanges that caused concern occurred in private settings where interactions are usually held confidentially.

 We recognize that individuals in positions of confidence or trust must not misuse status or authority to achieve privileges or other consideration, or to inappropriately influence others.
 If we are entrusted with handling funds or assets on behalf of practitioners, we bear responsibility to provide accountable and transparent stewardship.